ilyashumilov/test/readme.txt

-Web service that shows message from the url.
+Web service that shows parameters 'name' and 'message' from the url.